Chapter 23

 and cursing that his usually faithful saxophone should let him down,

-right here, right now, in the bloody BIMHUIS for god's sake.
+right here, right now, in the bloody BIMHUIS for fuck's sake.

 During the enforced break to "check the plumbing", he can be heard